 Sovereign citizen extremists throughout the United States view federal, state, and local governments as illegitimate, lacking the authority to issue or enforce laws.
 They also assert they are not subject to questioning or arrest by law enforcement, paying taxes and fines, complying with summonses, or possessing official licenses.

-- Sovereign citizen extremists have engaged in counterfeiting, verbal and written harassment, unlawful property occupation scams, and financial fraud.
+Sovereign citizen extremists have engaged in counterfeiting, verbal and written harassment, unlawful property occupation scams, and financial fraud.

-- The National Liberty Alliance (NLA), a sovereign-citizen extremist group claiming approximately 20 members in New Jersey, focuses on creating “common law grand juries,” asserting the authority to conduct investigations, issue indictments, and remove public officials from office.
-NLA has publicly encouraged members to intimidate government officials and engage in criminal activity.
+The NLA, which claims nearly 130 members in New Jersey—approximately 100 more than last year—focuses nationally on creating “common law grand juries.”
+The group asserts the authority to conduct investigations, issue indictments, and remove public officials from office.
+While this activity has not occurred in New Jersey, the NLA has publicly encouraged members to intimidate government officials and engage in criminal activity across the country.

-Moorish sovereign-citizen extremists in New Jersey are generally opportunistic, creating and selling fraudulent identification, squatting in abandoned houses, and filing false liens against public officials as a form of harassment.
+Members of the Moorish Nation assert that they are the original inhabitants of the United States and are entitled to self-governing status, giving them rights that predate the Constitution.
+Throughout the United States, they are generally opportunistic, creating and selling fraudulent identification, squatting in abandoned houses, and filing false liens against public officials as a form of harassment.